gingerbeardm0n/Funds_Transferring_App/capstone/README.md

 The user registration and authentication functionality for the system has already been implemented.
 If you review the login code in `Program.cs`, you'll notice that after a successful authentication, the user is stored in `UserService`, which is a helper class to keep track of the logged in user and provide information about them.

 There's also a method called `UserService.GetToken()` that returns the authorization token—meaning JWT—of the logged in user.
 When the use cases above refer to an "authenticated user", this means a request that includes the token.

+## Set startup projects

+Since both the client and server applications are included in the solution, you'll have to configure the solution to run both projects simultaneously.
+In Visual Studio, right-click the solution and select "properties."
+In the window that appears, select "Multiple startup projects" and set both "TenmoClient" and "TenmoServer" to have the action `Start`.